microsoft/fhir-server/docs/LocalDevelopment.md

-# Local Development with FHIR Server
+# Running FHIR server locally for development and testing

 ## Purpose of this document
 This document provides guidance on how to set up a local development environment for using the FHIR Server.